 Statutory Rape

-Statutory rape involves engaging in sexual activity with an individual who is below the legal age of consent, which in Oklahoma, is 16 years of age.
+Statutory rape involves engaging in sexual activity with an individual who is below the legal age of consent in Oklahoma, is 16 years of age.
 According to Oklahoma law, it does not matter if the minor agrees to the sexual activity; consent is not legally possible due to their age.
 Statutory rape is defined under Oklahoma Statutes Title 21, Section 1111, and the penalties for a conviction can vary based on the specific circumstances but typically include severe legal consequences, including imprisonment.

 Stranger Rape